DevZest/RDO.Net/src/Docs/articles/rdo_tools_license.md

 ## INSTALLATION AND REGISTRATION

 a.
 Visual Studio Editions.
 RDO.Tools is licensed based on your Visual Studio Editions.
 It's free for Visual Studio Community Edition; A subscription is required for other editions (Professional/Enterprise).
-See [Pricing](https://my.devzest.com/Pricing).
 A license violation of Visual Studio will result in a license violation of RDO.Tools too.
 For example, if you don't have a license for Visual Studio Community Edition, using RDO.Tools in Visual Studio Community Edition is a license violation.

 b.
 Registration.
 Registration is required via https://my.devzest.com, providing your email address, name and optionally name of your organization, despite of your Visual Studio edition.
 You must ensure the correctness of the information for registration.